sara-sabr/ITStrategy/_posts/en/2021-12-10-iitb-diagnostic-study.md

 Generally, directors in IITB were very positive and supportive of our initiative and welcomed the idea of conducting this study every year.
 Directors expressed gratitude for the opportunity to be heard.
 They were eager to see the results of the study and were hopeful that real change would be enacted as result of their input which is what we, the IT Strategy team, will use as evidence to inform our upcoming strategies.
+Senior Management have certainly demonstrated an interest in this study and plan to use it as a source of information.

 We are not just writing a simple report.
 We are writing a story to deliver a message from each team, of each director, to help decision-makers drive change in the organization accordingly.